lqxp/.github/profile/README.md

 ## What is lqxp?

-**lqxp** (Light QX Protocol) is an open, IRC-inspired messaging protocol designed from the ground up with end-to-end encryption at its core.
+**lqxp** (Light Quantum X Protocol) is an open, IRC-inspired messaging protocol designed from the ground up with end-to-end encryption at its core.
 No metadata harvesting, no surveillance, no accounts tied to your identity — just rooms, messages, and cryptographic privacy.

 Think of it as a modern, minimal alternative to IRC, where every message is encrypted client-side before it ever touches the wire.